Akron Children's Logo

 Step 3

-We provide full reimbursement for the cost of the examination to any resident who passes the exam by their 12th month of training
+We provide full reimbursement for the cost of the examination to any resident who passes the exam by their 12th month of training.
+Future pediatric residents may opt to take Step 3 before entering the pediatric residency program.

 We provide up to $1,000 reimbursement for regional or national presentations.

 Each trainee is provided with parking on the Akron campus at no charge, a cost savings to each trainee of approximately $600 per year.
-The Public Safety Department requires Akron Children Hospital stickers to be visible on the left front and back left of your vehicle.
-Public Safety requires all trainees to park on level 4 or higher of the Exchange (P-2) parking deck.
+The parking is in a covered deck that is accessible to the hospital via a bridge so there is no need to brave rain or snow at any point in the year.
 Trainees on away electives or rotations will not have free parking unless parking is provided by the program or facility at which the elective/rotation occurs.
-The cost of parking during these electives or rotations is not covered by Akron Children’s Hospital.
+Parking is paid for at the adult hospital that trainees need to go to for their Term Newborn and NICU rotations.

-All trainees, as employees of Akron Children’s Hospital, and their eligible dependents, are eligible for the benefits package offered by the hospital.
-The benefits offered include health, vision and dental insurance and short- and long-term disability, among others.
+All pediatric resident trainees, as employees of Akron Children’s, and their eligible dependents, are eligible for the benefits package offered by the hospital.
+The benefits offered include health, vision and dental insurance, and short- and long-term disability, among others.
 The specific details of the benefits package vary each year and are explained to you at orientation and annually thereafter.
 We encourage you to contact the Benefits Office, in Human Resources, if you have any questions regarding your benefits.
 Contact information for Human Resources can be found on myKidsnet.

 Flexible Spending Accounts

-Children’s offers 2 pre-tax flexible spending accounts that you can use to help pay for out-of-pocket health and dependent care expenses throughout the year:
+Akron Children’s offers two pre-tax flexible spending accounts for pediatric residency trainees to use to help pay for out-of-pocket health and dependent care expenses throughout the year:

 • Health Care Flexible Spending Account – for reimbursement of medical, prescription drugs, dental and vision expenses